Phone number capture form

 SDK versions for text links

-If you include a link in your in-app message that redirects to a URL and the end user is not on the minimum SDK versions specified, clicking on the link will close the message and the user will not be able to return to the message to submit the form.
+If you include a link in your in-app message that redirects to a URL and the user isn’t on the minimum SDK versions specified, clicking on the link will close the message, and the user won’t be able to return to the message to submit the form.

 Before you start customizing your template, you can set message-level styles for the entire message using the side menu.
 For example, you may want to customize the font of all the text or the color of all the links included in your message.
 You can also make the message a modal or fullscreen display type.

-Step 2: Customize your phone number capture component
+Step 3: Customize your phone number input component

-To get started building your phone number capture form, select the phone number input element in the editor.
+To get started building your sign-up form, select the phone number input component in the editor.

 From the side menu, specify which subscription group this template will collect phone numbers for.
-To adhere to compliance best practices, you can only collect consent to one subscription group per phone number capture form.
-However, you can use multiple forms to collect consent for other subscription groups if desired.
+To adhere to compliance best practices, you can only collect consent to one subscription group per phone number sign-up form.
+However, if desired, you can use multiple forms to collect consent for other subscription groups.

 By default, we collect numbers globally, however you can limit the number of countries to collect numbers from.
 This is helpful if you intend to only message users who have phone numbers in specific countries, and can assist with list cleanliness.
 To do so, turn off Collect numbers from all countries and use the dropdown to select specific countries.
 Your users will only be able to select countries that you have explicitly added.